igorfyago/PaintShop/README.md

 #### python 3.6

-1. How to unittest all samples:
+1. Unit test all samples:

 > python TestPaintshop.py

-2. How to run one file at a time:
+2. Run one file at a time:

 > python PaintShop.py ./test/input_0.txt